ICarly (2021 TV series)

-iCarly is an American comedy revival series based on the Nickelodeon 2007 TV series of the same name.
-The series stars Miranda Cosgrove, Jerry Trainor, Nathan Kress, Laci Mosley and Jaidyn Triplett, with Cosgrove, Trainor and Kress reprising their roles from the original series.
+iCarly is an American adult comedy television series and a revival of the 2007–2012 Nickelodeon teen sitcom of the same title.
+The series stars Miranda Cosgrove, Jerry Trainor, Nathan Kress, Laci Mosley, and Jaidyn Triplett, with Cosgrove, Trainor and Kress reprising their roles from the original series.
 It premiered on Paramount+ on June 17, 2021, to positive reviews.
-The second season premiered on April 8, 2022.
-A third season is scheduled to premiere in 2023.
+The second season premiered on April 8, 2022, while the third season premiered on June 1, 2023.
+In October 2023, the series was cancelled after three seasons.

 Premise

-Nine years after the events of the previous series, Carly Shay has moved back to Seattle, where she shares an apartment with her roommate Harper.
+Eight and a half years after the finale of the previous series, Carly Shay has returned to Seattle, where she shares an apartment with her roommate Harper.
 Carly's older brother Spencer has become a wealthy artist after accidentally creating a renowned sculpture.
 Following two divorces and a failed tech start-up, Freddie Benson has moved back to live with his mother, accompanied by his adopted 11-year-old stepdaughter Millicent.
-All main characters live in Bushwell Plaza, the apartment building where the original show was set.
+All main characters live in Bushwell Plaza, the same apartment building where the original show was set.
 When Carly decides to relaunch her iCarly webshow, she receives mainstream attention with the help of Spencer, Freddie and her new friends.